Shopify/remote-dom/documentation/migrations/remote-ui-to-remote-dom.md

 import {retain, release} from '@quilted/threads';

 // You now need to pass in functions to manage the memory for functions manually,
-// where this was previously done automatically in `@remote-ui/rpc`. const receiver = new RemoteReceiver({retain, release});
+// where this was previously done automatically in `@remote-ui/rpc`.
+If you are
+// using the automatic memory management provided by `@quilted/threads`, you can
+// omit the `retain` and `release` functions. const receiver = new RemoteReceiver({retain, release});
 sendToRemoteEnvironment(receiver.connection);
 ```